jreypo/jreypo.github.io/_posts/2016-10-04-running-openstack-rally-tests-from-a-docker-container.md

 docker build -t rally-docker .
 {% endhighlight %}

 However this container is built using Ubuntu 16.04 as the base image and I prefer to use CentOS or Fedora.
-I have created and publish a Docker container with all the Rally bits from RDO Mitaka repositories, if you just want to test it run the following command.
+I have created and published a Docker container with all the Rally bits from RDO Mitaka repositories, if you just want to test it run the following command.

 {% highlight text %}
 docker run --name rally-mitaka -t -i -v ~/rally_home:/home/rally jreypo/rally-rdo-mitaka
 {% endhighlight %}

-To manually build the container clone my [Github repo](https://github.com/jreypo/rally-docker-containers) change to `rally-rdo-mitaka` directory and edit the Dockerfile to make any modifications to suit your needs.
+To manually build the container clone my [Github repo](https://github.com/jreypo/rally-docker-containers), change to `rally-rdo-mitaka` directory and edit the Dockerfile to make any modifications to suit your needs.

 {% highlight dockerfile %}
 FROM centos:latest